Cuyer/thedome/README.md

   -d '{"username":"user","password":"password"}'
 ```

 Use the returned `accessToken` in the `Authorization` header (e.g. `Bearer <token>`) when calling `/servers` or `/filters/options`.
-When you register or log in, a `refreshToken` is also returned and can be sent to `/auth/refresh` to obtain new tokens or `/auth/logout` to invalidate it.
-The access token also contains your username and email for convenience.
+When you register or log in, a `refreshToken` is also returned.
+Call `/auth/logout` with your access token to invalidate the session and remove all push notification tokens.
+To permanently remove an account send your credentials to `/auth/delete`; if they match, the user and associated FCM tokens are deleted and unsubscribed.

 Example request: